279 El Camino Real (Near La Cruz)

 Honey Pepper Beef Short Ribs ($13)- Not big on quantity, more red and green bell peppers than meat, but good flavor.
 The version with papaya is $13.80 and even better.

-Peking style Pork Ribs ($13) were cooked perfectly.
+Peking style Pork Ribs ($15) were cooked perfectly and slightly tangy.
 Lots of sweet and sour style sauce on pork ribs with a bit of onions.

 Thousand Island Japanese Tofu ($13.80) had Japanese soft tofu with egg and jalapenos on a hot skillet.
 It was delicious but could do without the jalapenos.